-The summer 2017 application for the COVE program is now available.
+The Fall 2017 application for the COVE program will be available in August 2017

 VCU has been awarded a state-funded grant to offer graduate level online courses leading to a five-year renewable license with an endorsement in special education: general curriculum.
 Eligible participants are special educators holding a valid conditional or provisional teaching license who are working with students with high incidence disabilities.

 The COVE program is now available for special educators in all regions of Virginia.

 COVE program coordinator